PearInc/FogCDN/Readme.en.md

    * All edge nodes support TLS, HTTP use HTTPS(HTTP2.0) by default.
    * WebRTC channel tranfer data encoded by SCTP and DTLS.
-   * Signaling communication by WebSocket，also encrypted by TLS/SSL.
+   * Signaling communication by WebSocket, also encrypted by TLS/SSL.
    * Optional data encryption, segmentation, fragmentation and blocking.
 ## <img src="fig/icon/降低成本.png" width="28"> Low cost